budarin/use-react-redux/README.en.md

 The react-redux package is one big crutch: when it solves a useful task of managing the state of an application, it creates problems that it also has to deal with:
 - problem of crossing a synchronous redux state stored outside of react with an asynchronous React rendering loop
-- this causes problems zombie children and stale props
+- problems zombie children and stale props

 The size of redux + react-redux is also quite large - about 16 KB of minified code and about 8 KB of compressed code.